Create and manage target group

 -

-- To use DSRNLB, the security group of the target instance must allow inbound traffic from DSRNLB's private IP and Listener port number.
+- To use DSRNLB, the target instance’s security group must allow inbound traffic from the DSRNLB's private IP and listener port.

 Configure network on target instance